 Playboy's Miss December 1981

-It’s all nonsense, anyway; one guy likes legs, another guy likes boobs… you have to look at what’s inside a person.
+It’s all nonsense; one guy likes legs, another guy likes boobs… you have to look at what’s inside.

 Patricia Farinelli's Photos:

 Ordinarily, growing up in or near Hollywood leaves its mark on a person.
 Most folks end up with fantasies of upward mobility.
 But Patricia Farinelli has managed to avoid most of the glamour and pretension of Tinseltown: She leads a simple life and she likes it that way.

 Ordinarily, growing up in or near Hollywood leaves its mark on a person.
 Most folks end up with fantasies of upward mobility.
 But Patricia Farinelli has managed to avoid most of the glamour and pretension of Tinseltown: She leads a simple life and she likes it that way.
 Besides, to Patti, Glitter City is just the old neighborhood – human, funky and livable.
 She’s street smart, that’s what you pick up in a metropolis like Los Angeles; but Patti could easily pass for a small-town girl.
 Not that she wouldn’t like a taste of the showbiz world; it’s just that it’s not that important to her.
 “What would I really like?” she muses.
 “I’d like a family – a big one – a house that I could decorate and my own garden.
 Other than that, material things aren’t that important to me.
 Wait, maybe I’d like a Jacuzzi, too.
 It doesn’t matter.
 I’m happy doing whatever I’m doing.
 I could be a supermarket cashier for the rest of my life and be happy.”